 Speech, Actor Movement

 Recent Indy award winning performances include Gustav in the Ensemble Theatre production of Strindberg’s Creditors and the Troll King in Lit Moon’s production of Ibsen’s Peer Gynt.
-Mitchell also played the title role in the world premiere of Naomi Iizuka’s Nils Holgersson and the Wild Geese with the Lit Moon Theatre Company, and being chosen to be the first-ever artist in residence with the Ensemble theatre company of Santa Barbara, where he worked as resident actor and associate producer.
+Mitchell also played the title role in the world premiere of Naomi Iizuka’s Nils Holgersson and the Wild Geese with the Lit Moon Theatre Company, and was chosen to be the first-ever artist in residence with the Ensemble theatre company of Santa Barbara, where he worked as resident actor and associate producer.
 Other acting credits include Our Town with the Santa Barbara Theatre, the Memory of Water opposite Stephanie Zimbalist with the Ensemble Theatre Company, Othello/Measure4Measure directed by Lilia Abedjieva of the Bulgarian National Theatre, and Queen C and Richard II (Indy Award, performance) with the Lit Moon Theatre Company, and performances at South Coast Repertory Theatre, A Noise Within, the Pasadena Playhouse, Circle X, Blank Theatre Company, the Colorado Shakespeare Festival, Idaho Repertory Theatre, Interplayers, and PCPA Theaterfest.
 Mitchell is also a member of AEA (Actors Equity Association) and SAG (Screen Actors Guild), the professional performing unions for Theatre and Film/TV.

 Mitchell was the winner of the 2008 Arlin G. Meyer Prize for his innovative direction of Erik Ehn’s The Saint Plays.
 Mitchell also received a 2013 Indy Award for his site-specific direction of Sophocles’ Electra as well as for his 2010 direction of Ionesco’s The Bald Soprano at Westmont.
 Mitchell specializes in devised theatre and working with playwrights to develop new work.
 Since 2005, Mitchell has created or commissioned over 20 original full-length and short works, including Ablaze, Big Tent Love, Rogue, The Car Play Project, The Earthquake Predictor Rides the Bus, Don’t Be Fooled by Me, Fortune’s Fool: stop the violence or I’ll kill you, Muéveme.
-Muévete., GLIMPSE: beyond, and Celluloid.
+Muévete., GLIMPSE: beyond, Celluloid and Thirsty.
 He was also proud to produce a co-production of Tim Crouch’s devastating play, England, at the Santa Barbara Museum of Art, where he has also directed and produced multiple staged readings, performances, and alternative programming.